 The Council is grateful to the staff of cremation authorities for their co-operation in completing the questionnaire enabling the Society to provide the most detailed information available.

 Pharos International continued to be the leading subscription publication in Great Britain's cremation movement as well as being one of the leading cremation publications worldwide with copies presently circulating in approximately 44 countries.

 As recorded in last year's Report of the Council, advertising income is being affected as a result of the economic climate.
-In addition there is increased competition from focus groups who are establishing themselves in the death care/bereavement sector.
-However despite these factors advertising revenue has not suffered to the extent originally anticipated.
+In addition there is increased competition from various publications who have established themselves in the death care/bereavement sector.
+Despite this advertising revenue is marginally lower than last year.
 Pharos still operates at a net surplus, a considerable achievement for the only subscription-only magazine published by a national cremation organisation.
 This is undoubtedly due to the quality of its production and variety of content which is designed to be of interest to a wide section of the death care industry.
 We are pleased to record that Pharos continues to retain its prominence in the market place.

-Careful management of production costs together with modest price increases, mainly to counter the effect of increased postal rates, should ensure the continued financial viability of the publication.
+Careful management of production costs together with modest price increases should ensure the continued financial viability of the publication.
 Other avenues of making the content of Pharos available via the use of modern technology in order to increase revenue are under consideration.